 - 1. The number of HIP members who have reached \$200,000 in benefits in a year or \$900,000 in benefits in a lifetime.
-Of these individuals, how many have been referred to the regular Medicaid program, Medicaid for Employees with Disabilities (M.E.D.
-Works), or ICHIA, the state's high-risk pool. - 2.
+Of these individuals, how many have been referred to the regular Medicaid program or Medicaid for Employees with Disabilities (M.E.D.
+Works). - 2.
 The number of HIP members who have reached the \$300,000 annual and \$1 million lifetime benefit limits during the quarter.
 Of these individuals, how many were determined eligible for the regular Medicaid program, and thus have continued coverage available despite having reached their coverage limit?
 Of these individuals who were not determined eligible for regular Medicaid, how many were determined eligible for M.E.D.
-Works, and how many were determined eligible for ESP? - 3.
-The number of HIP enrollees who are receiving benefits through ESP. - 4.
+Works? - 3.
 Report on the number of HIP applicants and the disposition of their applications, by income relative to FPL, using the following table:

-FPL Level Column A: Number of Hoosier Healthwise or HIP Applicants Column B: Number enrolled in the Hoosier Healthwise program Column C: Number enrolled with a HIP MCO Column D: Number enrolled in ESP Column E: Number of enrollees who failed to make POWER Account contribution and were terminated.
-Column F: Number of applications declined due to a finding of ESI access or health insurance in the last 6 months
+FPL Level Column A: Number of Hoosier Healthwise or HIP Applicants Column B: Number enrolled in the Hoosier Healthwise program Column C: Number enrolled with a HIP MCO Column D: Number of enrollees who failed to make POWER Account contribution and were terminated.

 0-22% FPL

 22-50% FPL

-50- 100% FPL

-100- 150% FPL

-150- 200% FPL
+50-100% FPL

-5. Report on HIP enrollment numbers using the following table:
+4. Report on HIP enrollment numbers using the following table:

 FPL Level Column A: Number of persons enrolled at start of quarter Column B: Number of persons enrolled during quarter Column C: Number of persons disenrolled for non- payment of POWER Account Column D: Number of persons disenrolled at end of coverage term for failure to recertify Column E: Number of persons disenrolled for other reasons Column F: Number of persons enrolled in HIP at the end of the quarter (F)=(A)+(B)- (C)-(D)-(E)

 0-22% FPL

 22-50% FPL

 50-100% FPL

-100-150% FPL

-150-200% FPL

-6. Report member-months for budget neutrality:
+5. Report member-months for budget neutrality: